sayeed1999/lightoj-tutorial-editorial-by-sayeed/1129 - Consistency Checker/Editorial.md

 ### Approach:

+Atfirst, we create a trie for each new testcase.
+A single node of trie data structure will contain a `boolean` variable and an `array` of trie nodes of length `10`.
+The boolean variable will say if a string end on that node or not.
+The 10 size array will be enough for the next adjacent digit of the number because different digits can be atmost 10 (0-9).

 The best way to take the `n` numbers from the input is as strings.
 Because trie deals with the prefix of a string.
 If we want to take `n` numbers as integers, we can.
 Because integer data type can hold between `-2147483648` to `2147483647` which will be enough to hold an integer of length 1-10.
 But still that won't be a smart approach.

+So we simply take the `n` input numbers as strings and insert into the trie.

 ### Code: (C++ solution)